vinhnx/iOS-Toolbox/README.md

 ### Prologue ###

-Software development, especially mobile development has been rapidly improving.
+Software development, especially mobile development has been improving rapidly.
 Nowadays, they are things that are unthinkable as of several years ago.

-The world has moved to mobile.
+The world is moving to mobile.
 And as a (newbie) mobile software/iOS developer, I think there're always many thing for us to learn everyday.

-Being able to keep track of what's news in technology today is really difficult, it's daunting, not to say an impossible task; but we can't help but have to keep being updated.
+Being able to keep track of what's new in technology today is really difficult, it's daunting, not to say an impossible task; but we can't help but have to keep being updated, unless we want to be left behind.

 Besides, information overload should be avoided.
-We all have works to do, and life to enjoy. :)
+We all have works to do, and life to enjoy! :)

-So, how we manage to find informations, how we can separate them into small priorities/categories, or how we use our tools to make the most of them; there are so many hows?
+So, how we manage to find informations, how we can separate them into small priorities/categories, or how we use our tools to make the most of them; there are so many "how".

 But the answer is, to me, we just need to learn what matters us the most, and better group them in a list or something like that.
 I call it a 'toolbox'.